Racecourse and Polo Grounds

 A slow-release fertiliser such as GSR Tri-Phase 18-3.5-8 should be applied at 350kg/ha.

 During the summer months a further application of fertiliser may be necessary depending on the condition of the turf.
 However, the application of too much nitrogen should be avoided otherwise soft lush growth will occur.
 Slightly acidic conditions will help with the formation of some fibre and at the same time discourage weeds.
-Surface dressing of a fibrous peat is sometimes valuable in aiding mat formation.
 The grass should never be allowed to grow too tall but kept mown regularly at a height of 100mm so as to encourage the grass to fill out and so improve the general density of the sward.

 Immediately following a race meeting the track should be thoroughly spiked to help relieve surface compaction and the localised use of hand forking is advised in obviously compacted spots.
 Large divots which have been kicked, together with smaller scars, should be surface dressed with a mixture of topsoil and seed to produce a true level.

 In the past many racecourses have paid insufficient attention to the grasses contained in the seed mixture and inferior agricultural ley mixtures have been used.
 In recent years plant breeders have developed new and much improved varieties of turf type perennial ryegrasses, which give a far superior performance over the old varieties.
 These hard-wearing grasses can be relied upon for rapid establishment and will produce a compact and dense sward.
 They also require less cutting because of their natural shorter leaf length.

 Modern ryegrass varieties are compact and have a high tillering capacity, and are well proven for their wear tolerance and disease resistance.
 In cases where rapid establishment is required, ryegrasses alone may be used for over-seeding.
 If, however, a wiry, resilient turf is required, the following mixture should be used: